MythicalCow/lifelink/README.md

 ## What It Is

 LifeLink is a decentralized mesh communication network built on cheap LoRa hardware.
 Any citizen can deploy a node by pressing a single button.
 It auto-joins the mesh, requires no technical knowledge, and works entirely offline.
 Users connect to the nearest node over Bluetooth with a phone app and send messages that the mesh relays across the network.

-**Citizens create the infrastructure.
-No towers.
-No ISPs.
-No permission.**
+Then, first responders can see the network and the nodes' approximate locations using triangularization of signals, for hotspot response and network expansion (placing more nodes).

 ## Architecture

 ```
-┌──────────┐  Bluetooth   ┌──────────┐  LoRa 915MHz  ┌──────────┐  LoRa  ┌──────────┐
+┌──────────┐  Bluetooth   ┌──────────┐       LoRa     ┌──────────┐  LoRa  ┌──────────┐
 │  Phone   │◄────────────►│  Node A  │◄──────────────►│  Node B  │◄──────►│  Node C  │
 │  (App)   │              │  ESP32   │                │  ESP32   │        │  ESP32   │
 └──────────┘              └──────────┘                └──────────┘        └──────────┘